ngraveio/Research/papers/nbcr-2024-001-unique-asset-id.md

 In case additional information is required to identify the asset, the sub-type **`type[.subtype1.subtype2]`** fields must  be defined.
 For example, every EVM chain requires the additional chain ID as an identifier.

 Extra **optional** information can be provided in the UAI format in order to link an asset to a wallet:

+3. **`descriptor-function`** describes the output descriptor function associated to the coin identity, in order to provide all the information required to generate the addresses and to sign transactions.
+The output descriptors functions are listed in [[OD-IN-CORE]](https://github.com/bitcoin/bitcoin/blob/master/doc/descriptors.md).

 3. **`tokenid`** field carries the token information.
 For example, ERC20 tokens are identified through the token address and MultiversX tokens using their token identifier.
 For ERC721 and ERC1155 tokens, the token identifier is the combination of a contract address and a token ID.
 In this case, the sub-type **`tokenid[.subtype1.subtype2]`** fields will be used to specify the token ID associated to the contract address.